 The amount of material needed to perform the analysis is dependent upon the concentration of carbon, nitrogen, hydrogen or oxygen in the sample.
-Quantities range from approximately 0.2 mg for protein material to upwards of 0.1 mg for sediments of extremely low carbon and nitrogen content.
+Quantities range from approximately 0.1 mg for protein-based material to upwards of 100 mg for sediments of extremely low carbon and nitrogen content.
 Most materials should be dried and ground into a fine powder.
 In cases where filters are used for sampling, the smallest sized, pre-combusted glass fiber filter is preferable, e.g. 25 mm.
 Filters should be left whole, not folded, and placed into a petri dish which has been clearly labeled on both the top and the bottom.
-Protein samples may be pre-weighed prior to shipping.
+Protein-based samples may be pre-weighed prior to shipping.
 Our facility is outfitted with a variety of equipment available to customers to use to accomplish their sample preparation.
 These include microbalances and equipment for sample drying, grinding and powdering, acid treatment and a variety apparatus for extractions.

 Contact us for information regarding weighing and preparing samples as well as current price information.

 Some things to keep in mind after you’ve decided to send your samples to the Alaska Stable Isotope Facility include:

 University of Alaska Fairbanks

 306 Tanana Loop